Bank-Builder/temporal_journey/docker-compose/README.md

 # Steps
 From the `docker-compose` folder, spin up the environment using:

-*WARNING: the first time you run this is make take some time as dependencies are downloaded during build)*
 ```bash
 docker-compose up --build -d
 ```
+> :warning: **Warning**: the first time you run this is make take some time as dependencies are downloaded during build)*

 **Wait a little**, whilst each of the containers within the environment start up

 Check if the API is up by running: